Coronavirus and Absence Due To Sickness

 However, the HMRC Guidance also states that the ability to furlough for business reasons applies to employees on short and long term sick leave and those who are self-isolating.
 In these cases, based on such business reasons, the employer appears to retain a discretion to furlough.
 Importantly, the employee should no longer receive sick pay and would be classified as a furloughed employee, but note the comments below regarding where sick pay is more beneficial than furlough pay.

-The Treasury Direction contradicts this, reiterating that the employer cannot claim under the Scheme in respect of any employee while they remain on SSP and the period of time on SSP does not count towards the 21 day minimum furlough period.
+The Treasury Direction contradicts this, reiterating that the employer cannot claim under the Scheme in respect of any employee while they remain on SSP.
 However, the employer can end the SSP period by agreeing with the employee that they will move to furlough leave.
 Additional support for this view is offered in the employee version of the HMRC Guidance, which refers to SSP as amended to capture shielding employees being a safety net where the employer chooses not to furlough them.

 If you move an employee to SSP you forfeit the ability to claim under the Job Retention Scheme, although you could claim an SSP rebate for 14 days’ worth of SSP if you are eligible, alternatively you could continue with the period of furlough.
 The choice is the yours and not the employee’s.